N11 (South Africa): Mpumalanga

 At the Fourie Street junction, the N17 joins the N11 southwards up to the junction with Joubert Street, where the N17 continues westwards.
-At Voortrekker Street south of Ermelo town centre, the N11 meets the terminus of the N2 from Piet Retief, St. Lucia and Durban.
-From Ermelo, the N11 runs south for 97 kilometres, through Amersfoort (where it meets the R35 road again), to the town of Volksrust, where it meets the south-eastern terminus of the R23 road and becomes the Laing's Nek Pass.
+At the Voortrekker Avenue junction, south of the Ermelo town centre, the N11 meets the terminus of the N2 from Piet Retief.
+From Ermelo, the N11 runs south for 97 km, through Amersfoort (where it meets the southern terminus of the R35), to the town of Volksrust, where it meets the south-eastern terminus of the R23 and becomes the Laing's Nek Pass.
 Just after, the N11 enters KwaZulu-Natal.

 KwaZulu-Natal

-From Volksrust, the N11 proceeds south for 45 kilometres to reach the city of Newcastle.
-Just before Newcastle, the N11 is joined by the R34 for 7 kilometres until they split at an off-ramp north-east of the city centre, where the N11 becomes the Newcastle Eastern Bypass.
-After bypassing the city centre, the N11 proceeds south for 95 kilometres as the Ikhupe Pass, meeting the western terminus of the R68 (which connects to Dundee), to reach the city of Ladysmith.
-It crosses the Klip River in the city centre and turns westwards to reach an off-ramp intersection with the R103 road adjacent to the Ladysmith Airport entrance.
-The N11 joins the R103 and they are one road south-south-west for 2 and a half kilometers before the N11 becomes its own road westwards.
-The N11 heads westwards for 13 kilometres, meeting the north-eastern terminus of the R600 (which connects to Winterton), to reach its end at an off-ramp junction with the N3 highway just south of the N3's Tugela Toll Plaza (each ramp onto the N3 has a tollgate).
-West of this junction, it continues as the R616 to Bergville.
+From Volksrust, the N11 proceeds south for 45 km to reach the city of Newcastle.
+Just before Newcastle, the N11 is joined by the R34 for 7 km until they split at an off-ramp north-east of the city centre, where the N11 becomes the Newcastle Eastern Bypass.
+After bypassing the city centre, the N11 proceeds south for 95 km as the Ikhupe Pass, meeting the western terminus of the R68 (which connects to Dundee), to reach the city of Ladysmith.
+It crosses the Klip River in the city centre and turns westwards to reach an off-ramp intersection with the R103 adjacent to the Ladysmith Airport entrance.
+The N11 joins the R103 and they are one road south-south-west for 2.5 km before the N11 becomes its own road westwards.
+The N11 heads westwards for 13 km, meeting the north-eastern terminus of the R600 (which connects to Winterton), to reach its end at an off-ramp junction with the N3 highway just south of the N3's Tugela Toll Plaza (each ramp onto the N3 has a tollgate).
+West of this junction, the road continues as the R616 to Bergville.